 The direct catenary cost covers the use of the electrical supply system for traction.
-This component applies to the actual train-kilometres travelled by trains using traction energy.
+This component applies to the energy consumption.

 This charge applies to all market segments with the exception of tourism organisations.
 This charge does not apply either to testing on infrastructure outside commercial service (see point 5.3.4.2).